trishprabhu/policyorpartisanship/README.md

 This repo contains 1 key file: "policyorpartisanship_brextianalysis.Rmd," the Rmd file that contains all of the code used in the creation of this final replication project.
-This Rmd file also contains all of the commentary/ interpretation associated with the various components of the project, from the replicated results, to my extension.
+This Rmd file also contains all of the commentary/interpretation associated with the various components of the project, from the replicated results, to my extension.
 Note that "policyorpartisanship_brextianalysis.pdf" is the knitted version of this Rmd file.

 There is also one other file:

 "deletedcode.R" contains code that I explored in the creation of this replication, but ultimately did not include.
-It's include here for future reference, if necessary.
+It's included here for future reference, if necessary.

-### How to run the code/the output that is produced:
+### How to run the code/produce the outputs:

 First, download the repo's contents.
 Note that this repo does not contain the original data used in this analysis, given the size of the datasets.
 With that